 These three dog training tips will help you better communicate with your dog so that you achieve the desired positive response:

-Vary Their Training
+2. Vary Your Dog’s Training

-Make Them Love Your Voice And Hands
+3. Make Your Dog Love Your Voice And Hands